Kejriwal announces magisterial probe into death of Dalit girl, Rs 10 lakh compensation for family | Law-Order

 Around 6 PM, the crematorium's priest, Radhey Shyam, and two-three other people, known to the girl's mother, called her there and showed her daughter's body claiming that she got electrocuted while getting water from the cooler.

-There were burn marks between her left wrist and elbow, and her lips were also blue, according to police.
 It was alleged the priest and the others dissuaded her mother from making a PCR call, saying police will make a case out of it, and during the post-mortem, doctors will steal the girl's organs, so it was better to cremate her.

-Police had on Monday said that based on the statement of the victim's mother, rape charges have been added in the FIR.
-Four people, including the priest, have been arrested.
+Four people, including the priest, have been arrested in connection with the incident.
+The accused have been booked on charges of murder and rape.

+The Delhi Commission for Women has instituted an inquiry into the matter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)